Setting up an Azure Blob Storage Output

 Before creating a Bitmovin Azure Blob Storage output, you need to gather the following information from your Azure portal:

-• Storage Account Name (e.g., 'mystorageaccount')
+• Storage Account Name (e.g., mystorageaccount)

-• Container Name (e.g., 'myoutputcontainer')
+• Container Name (e.g., myoutputcontainer)

 • Account Key (primary or secondary access key from your storage account)

-To find these in the Azure portal:
+Locating and configuring these values in the Azure portal

 1. Navigate to your Storage Account